Be in the Know

-As a starter, the foreword is written by Kathy Stanford Grant, a first-generation Pilates teacher and Pilates elder, who, as a mentor to Rael, describes him as someone who ‘moves from within’ and somebody who ‘upholds the core values of the original Pilates lineage’.
+As a starter, the foreword is written by Kathy Stanford Grant, a first-generation Pilates teacher and Pilates elder.
+As a mentor to Rael, she describes him as someone who ‘moves from within’ and somebody who ‘upholds the core values of the original Pilates lineage’.

 The book culminates with a chapter addressing the importance of exercise sequencing and some sample routines of both mat work and equipment, with different levels of skill and ability being presented.